SchoolOfCode/project-guidelines/README.md

 ## Team

+- Get to know each other - and come up with a team name :)
 - The most important part of any project is making sure the team are all bought into it
 - In great teams, each member puts the team above themselves.
 Egos are left at the door; we're all in it to help each other
 - What are the strengths, preferences, weaknesses, and how can you all work together to maximise each others' potential?